 One of our focuses right now at Home Care Pulse is helping agencies develop the relationship that home care owners (and their office staff) have with their caregivers.
-I want to talk about some resources we’re providing to do this and give some specific advice from our research.

 According to the Home Care Benchmarking Study, most caregivers who leave your agency do so during their first 90 days with your agency.
 Often, caregivers leave due to a feeling of disconnect or lack of support during this crucial early period.
 Because of this, a major component of retaining caregivers during their first 90 days is to keep strong and consistent communication.

 Here are four strategies you should apply to keep strong communication with all your caregivers—especially those in their first 90 days.

 #1: Use a Caregiver Mentor Program